 Spring Flowing Colors

 Planet Earth has been a natural habitat for millennia.
 In thousands of years, people to think what there is {ON} a map, have not denied plausibility for places {IN} areas, routes {TO} places, as well as locations {AT} them.
-Early childhood learning to talk has been getting along with learning to walk.
-Human postural control…
+Early childhood learning to talk has gotten along with learning to walk. ■More

-With theory making, PAST forms refer to the PRESENT, and PRESENT forms refer to the FUTURE.
-It is only the anchored PAST to stay in the PAST.
-Theory making is similar in Polish, Russian, French, and other languages: if I was, si j’étais, gdybym był/a, если бы я был/а, wäre ich, etc.Our language form relativity…
+With theory, if we guess or suppose, Past forms refer to the Present, and Present forms refer to the Future.
+It is only the anchored Past to remain in the grammatical Past.
+The matter is similar in many languages: if I was, si j’étais, gdybym był/a, если бы я был/а, wäre ich. ■More

 ADVERTISEMENT